-Fostoria's original factory borrowed its name from the town in which it was built, Fostoria, Ohio, in 1887.
-The business moved to Moundsville, West Virginia in 1891 where they produced glassware of the highest quality through 1983 when Lancaster Colony bought Fostoria.
-Three years later, the factory closed for good.
+Fostoria's original factory borrowed its name in 1887 from the town in which it was built: Fostoria, Ohio.
+The business moved to Moundsville, West Virginia in 1891 where they produced glassware of the highest quality through 1983 when Lancaster Colony bought the business.
+Three years later, sadly for Fostoria fans, the factory closed for good.

 Looking back to 1887 through 1909, as seen on an old advertising paperweight, Fostoria touted manufacturing "tableware, colognes, stationers' glassware and candelabra."
 They also made inkwells, sponge cups, numerous vases, finger bowls, and even fruit jars with marked tops along with other varied items back in the early days.

 Many of the first tableware pieces were needle etched or wheel cut, both popular forms of decoration for early 20th century glass.
-Fostoria also offered some lines decorated with bands of ruby red or gold, another fashionable style of the day.
+Fostoria also offered lines decorated with bands of ruby red or gold around the tops, which were also fashionable back in the day.

 Learning About Fostoria

 One of the best resources to locate when learning about early Fostoria is an out of print book titled Fostoria: Its First Fifty Years by Hazel Marie Weatherman.
 This noted Depression glass author wrote some of the first serious books on collecting Depression glass and elegant glass, and she included many invaluable early catalog reprints in this particular guide.
 Those are not only interesting, they provide clues about the oldest pieces made by this respected company.

 Fostoria’s American Pattern